AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Pay-Per-Mile Coverage

-Allstate’s pay-per-mile coverage, called Milewise, is excellent if you usually store your vehicle.
+Allstate’s pay-per-mile coverage, Milewise, is great for those who don’t drive often.
 Whether you’re retired, working from home, taking care of your kids, or prefer public transportation, pay-per-mile solves a vital dilemma: Why pay for something you’re not using?

-Milewise is not available in every state, but luckily, Minnesota is on the list.
-It uses a device to capture your driving miles and review your driving habits.
+Milewise uses a device to capture your driving miles and review your driving habits.
 You’ll pay a daily rate plus a variable per-mile rate.
 Allstate’s website uses $1.50 per day and $0.72 per mile as example rates.

 What We Like Most: